erikyo/marquee-block/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of the Plugin Name plugin.
+Initial release of the Marquee Block plugin.

 == License ==